17 Free Online Tools to Make Your Life Easier

 Free Online Tools for Organization

-Google Suite is a whole ecosystem of free tools — Gmail, Drive, Docs, Sheets, Calendar, Keep, Forms, and more.
+Google Workspace is a whole ecosystem of free tools — Gmail, Drive, Docs, Sheets, Calendar, Keep, Forms, and more.
 If you’re not already using it, start now.

 Google Suite is another free online tool that's helpful.

-Google Suite — a whole ecosystem of free tools.
+Google Workspace — a whole ecosystem of free tools.

 A few highlights: Google Calendar syncs automatically with Gmail bookings and is easy to share with teammates.
-Google Docs makes real-time collaboration effortless — ideal for working with guest writers or remote teams.
+Google Docs makes real-time collaboration effortless — ideal for working with clients or remote teams.
 Google Keep is a simple but underrated tool for to-do lists, quick notes, and reminders.
-And Google Forms is my go-to for reader surveys, with responses displayed in a clean, easy-to-read format.
+And Google Forms is great for sending surveys or collecting info from clients, with responses displayed in a clean, easy-to-read format.

 “If This Then That” — IFTTT connects your apps and devices so they work together automatically.
 Set up a trigger in one place, and it fires an action somewhere else.
 Some useful examples: